Automorphisms of $\mathbb{C}^3$ Commuting with a $\mathbb{C}^+$-Action: Introduction Introduction

-In dimension $n=2$, \name{Shmuel Friedland} and \name{John Milnor} proved that every automorphism of $\AA^2$ is conjugate to a composition of generalized \name{H\'enon} maps or to a triangular automorphism (cf. \cite[Theorem~2.6]{FrMi1989Dynamical-properti}).
+In dimension $n=2$, \name{Shmuel Friedland} and \name{John Milnor} proved that every automorphism of $\AA^2$ is conjugate to a composition of so-called generalized \name{H\'enon} maps or to a triangular automorphism, i.e. an automorphism of the form $(x, y) \mapsto (ax + b(y), cy + e)$ where $a, c \in \CC^\ast$, $b \in \CC[y]$ and $e \in \CC$ (cf. \cite[Theorem~2.6]{FrMi1989Dynamical-properti}).
 In the first case, \name{St\'ephane Lamy} showed that the centralizer of such an automorphism is isomorphic to a semi-direct product of $\ZZ$ with a finite cyclic group $\ZZ_q$ (cf. \cite[Proposition~4.8]{La2001Lalternative-de-Ti}).
-In the second case, assuming in addition that the automorphism is unipotent, it has the form $\bu(x, y) = (x + d(y), y)$.
-Thus, $\bu = d \cdot \bu'$ is a standard decomposition where $\bu'(x, y) = (x+1, y)$.
-One can check that the centralizer $\Cent(\bu)$ fits in the following split short exact sequence
+In the second case, assuming in addition that the automorphism is unipotent, it has the form $\bu(x, y) = (x + d(y), y)$ for suitable coordinates $(x, y)$ of $\CC^2$.
+One can see that the centralizer $\Cent(\bu)$ consists of triangular automorphisms and that it fits into the following split short exact sequence